stephenjohnlimb/gradlekafka/README.md

 - maven

-So the general concepts of **source files**, **dependencies** and resulting **artefacts** is pretty familiar to me.
+So the general concepts of **source files**, **dependencies** and resulting **artefacts** are pretty familiar to me.

 I found 'gradle' to be pretty straight forward to get started with.
-But I wanted to use Java 17 and so had to bump the version of gradle I use.
+But I wanted to use Java 17 and so had to bump the version of gradle used.
 See [gradle-wrapper.properties](gradle/wrapper/gradle-wrapper.properties) and specifically:
 `distributionUrl=https\://services.gradle.org/distributions/gradle-7.4.2-bin.zip`.